Nigeria–United States relations: Chibok schoolgirls kidnapping

-Military action against Boko Haram
+Military action against Boko Haram and the Islamic State

 The first U.S. congressional hearing on Boko Haram was held in November 2011, in the aftermath of the Abuja UN bombing and the Abuja police headquarters bombing, and at the urging of Congressman Pat Meehan and Congresswoman Jackie Speier.
 The Obama administration classified the group as a terrorist organisation in 2013.
 However, tensions which surfaced during the mission to rescue the Chibok schoolgirls continued to hamper cooperation between the U.S. and Nigerian militaries.
 The New York Times reported "a breakdown in trust" between them, largely due to continued U.S. concerns about corruption, disloyalty, and human rights abuses by Nigerian personnel, which led the U.S. Department of Defense to cooperate more closely with officials in neighbouring countries – Chad, Cameroon, and Niger – while bypassing consultation with the Nigerians.
 Offended by the continued U.S. refusal to share raw intelligence, in December 2014 Nigeria cancelled the last stage of an initiative under which U.S. personnel trained Nigerian troops in counterinsurgency.
 In late 2015, the U.S. deployed troops to Cameroon to support the fight against Boko Haram on the Nigeria–Cameroon border.

+In December 2025, in cooperation with the Nigerian government and army, the United States targeted ISIS militants in Sokoto State, northwestern Nigeria over rising violence perpetrated by Islamic militants associated with ISWAP and Lakurawa.
+The strikes occurred after "credible intelligence and careful operational planning" and led to multiple militant casualties being reported by US authorities.

+Following a Nigerian request for training assistance, technical support and intelligence-sharing, the United States dispatched 100 soldiers in mid-February 2026 to train Nigerian forces to combat Islamic militants and other armed groups.

+Public opinion

+In a 2023 Pew Research Center survey, 74% of Nigerians had positive views of the United States, with 20% expressing a negative view.
+According to a 2026 Pew Research Center survey, 65% of Nigerians had a favorable view of the United States, while 31% had a negative view.